-Kara works across a myriad of sectors including industrial, manufacturing, law, hospitality, tourism and third sector.
+Kara works across a myriad of sectors including tourism, hospitality and law.
 She is skilled at crafting creative and inspirational copy for clients and conceiving innovative branding and campaign themes.
 Something of a perfectionist Kara believes success lies in the details.

 As an ex-journalist Kara is an experienced writer who is able to understand complex subjects quickly and succinctly identify and convey key messages to the target audience.
-These are invaluable skills for her work in the industrial, manufacturing and legal sectors, where clients include international industrial and metals group Liberty House and Capital Law.
+These are invaluable skills for her work in legal and business sectors, where clients include Capital Law and Trade & Invest Wales.

-Her ten years of experience as a lifestyle and travel journalist has also been instrumental in her work with leisure and tourism clients.
-Books, shoes and interiors are Kara’s three main passions in life.
-If she wasn’t working in PR Kara would be an extremely expensive interior designer.
+Her ten years of experience as a lifestyle and travel journalist has also been instrumental in her work with leisure and tourism clients, including Visit Wales and Visit Swansea Bay.

 Sarah thrives on the variety of agency life, with more than a decade of experience in PR in Wales, covering every sector from education to charity, construction and major consumer brands.
 She’s been first on the phone to some of the UK’s biggest ever lottery winners, managed their press events from start to finish, worked as an outsourced university press officer and headed up the PR team of a Welsh cancer charity in that time and loves getting to the heart of an organisation’s purpose and values to get the best results from a campaign.